Liquidation Administration or Voluntary Arrangement?

 Why choose Carmichael & Co rather than another firm?

-Marc Landsman, the Licensed Insolvency Practitioner at Carmichael & Co is licensed by the Institute of Chartered Accountants in England and Wales.
+Marc Landsman, the Licensed Insolvency Practitioner at Carmichael & Co is licensed by ICAEW.
 He and his team are therefore required to provide the best advice they can.
-So is every other insolvency firm which is run by an Insolvency practitioner, though not all firms offering debt advice are run by one.
+So is every other insolvency firm which is run by an Insolvency Practitioner, though not all firms offering debt advice are run by one.
 Carmichael & Co also provides a local number which connects to either Marc or a senior member of the team outside of usual office hours, rather than a call centre.

 Are you nice people?